 Florida Undue Influence Law

-Undue influence is a cause of action used to challenge the validity of a testamentary document, whether a Last Will & Testament or a Trust.
-As the Second District Court of Appeal in Florida noted, the conduct of a person charged with “undue influence, as it is required for invalidation of a will, must amount to over-persuasion, duress, force, coercion, or artful or fraudulent contrivances to such a degree that there is destruction of the free agency and will power of the one making the will.
-Mere affection, kindness or attachment of one person for another may not of itself constitute undue influence.”
+Undue influence is a cause of action used to challenge the validity of a testamentary document (for example, a Last Will & Testament or a Trust), deeds and other inter vivos - or during life - transfers.
+As the Second District Court of Appeal in Florida noted, the conduct of a person charged with "undue influence, as it is required for invalidation of a will, must amount to over-persuasion, duress, force, coercion, or artful or fraudulent contrivances to such a degree that there is destruction of the free agency and will power of the one making the will.
+Mere affection, kindness or attachment of one person for another may not of itself constitute undue influence."
 Heasley v.
 Evans, 104 So.
 2d 854, 857 (Fla.
 2d DCA 1958)

 While competency is not the issue in a case of undue influence, a testator who suffers from declining health may be more susceptible to undue influence.
 The determination of same is decided when the making of the Last Will and Testament was contrary to the testator’s intent.
 Because undue influence challenges cannot be brought until after the testator’s death, extensive discovery is necessary.
 Each case involving allegations of undue influence must be determined on its own facts.
 Estate of MacPhee, 187 So.
 2d 679 (Fla.
 2DCA 1966).
 It is not unusual that the only evidence of undue influence is circumstantial, as the conduct that amounts to undue influence (if present) is not normally seen by others.
 To create a presumption of undue influence there must be a finding of a confidential (or fiduciary) relationship, the active procurement of the will by the beneficiary and a substantial benefit to that beneficiary.
 In re Estate of Carpenter, 253 So.
 2d 697 (Fla.
 1971).
 It is almost always the “active procurement” which is at issue in an undue influence case.
 There are seven (7) factors to be considered by the courts, which have been written about extensively on this site.
 See, Undue Influence and Will Contests: Undue Influence.